Grandma’s Old Fashioned Cornbread Dressing Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-a serving spoon digging into a white baking dish filled with old fashioned cornbread dressing
+a baking dish filled with old fashioned cornbread dressing.

 • Jiffy Corn Muffin Mix: I love these little boxes of cornbread mix.
 You can also use a homemade cornbread recipe if preferred.
 Keep in mind that you will make the cornbread according to package instructions first, so additional ingredients may be needed depending on the cornbread recipe you use.